AI SEO Statistics: Telecom (2026-07 edition)

 What these 40 Telecom questions cover.

-The 40 questions behind every percentage on this page were drawn from real telecom (technology / SaaS; buyer hiring decisions for this specific service) buyer journeys.
-Each was put to all 3 models once, with identical wording, so the rates above describe how the assistants handled this exact telecom question set — not a general prior or a hand-picked subset.
+The 40 questions behind every percentage on this page form a frozen telecom (technology / SaaS; buyer hiring decisions for this specific service) buyer-intent benchmark.
+Each was put to all 3 models once, with identical wording, so the rates above describe how the assistants handled this exact telecom question set rather than a general prior or a hand-picked subset.
 The full list is shown earlier on this page; the coded percentages are what those specific questions produced.

 How to read this